neo4j/graphql/docs/rfcs/rfc-018-mathematical-operators.md

 ## Out of Scope
 - `DateTime` and `Location` types.
 - Lists of supported types.
-- MULTIPLY AND DIVIDE operations.
+- MULTIPLY AND DIVIDE for Integer and BigInt.

 ## Discarded solutions
 ### Interpolation